-Selection of judges in the Supreme Court, the Missouri Court of Appeals and five of the state's urban trial courts is governed by the merit-based nonpartisan court plan.
-In the remaining 110 counties, voters continue to choose trial judges through partisan elections.
+Selection of judges in the Supreme Court, the Missouri Court of Appeals and six of the state's urban trial courts is governed by the merit-based nonpartisan court plan.
+In the remaining 109 counties, voters continue to choose trial judges through partisan elections.
 When an interim vacancy occurs in one of these counties, the governor appoints a judge to serve until the next election.
-For more information about this application process, click here: interim judicial vacancies in trial courts.
+For more information about this application process, click here: interim judicial vacancies in trial courts

 The process of filing vacancies under the Missouri Nonpartisan Court Plan requires the governor to select judges from a panel of three qualified applicants selected by a nonpartisan commission of citizens, lawyers and a judge.
 Voters then decide periodically whether to retain nonpartisan judges.
 For vacancies on the Supreme Court of Missouri and Missouri Court of Appeals, the nonpartisan commission is called the Appellate Judicial Commission.
 The six circuit courts subject to the nonpartisan plan have their own circuit judicial commissions.